 Take the trolley to Emerald Bay

 Emerald Bay is one of the most heavily visited spots in Tahoe.
 On the weekends, parking can be a nightmare and ruin a well-planned day.
 A great alternative, especially for families, is the open-air Nifty 50 Trolley, which leaves regularly from Tahoe City from the north and Camp Richardson, the South Y, and other points from the south.
-Find scheduling and fare information for the 2017 season here.
+See the 2018 schedule and fare information.

 Sand Harbor Shuttle